|The deadline for symposium submission is:

 A 10-minute oral presentation, including question and answer time.
 Presenters show the research and findings based on their accepted presentation in a Power Point presentation.

-Printed or digital.
-Physical posters will need to be printed and a poster board will be allocated in a designated area of the Conference.
-Posters should be no larger than portrait A0 (841mm width x 1189mm height).
+Will be only in digital format and a poster board will be allocated in a designated area of the Conference.
 All posters must be prepared and presented in English.

 5) Before submitting the abstract, review it carefully.
 No changes will be allowed after the submission.